-I have had an abundance of Lemon Verbena growing outside the kitchen door, which was a pure delight, for the past couple months.
+I have had an abundance of Lemon Verbena growing outside the kitchen door, which was a pure delight, for the past couple of months.
 I love to open the door in the morning and smell the wetness of the evening along with the sweetness of the verbena while having that first sip of espresso.
 I noticed over the weekend that someone or something has been chewing on the leaves.
 Ever so tenderly, they are eating just pieces of each small leaf.
-I grabbed the kitchen shears and proceeded to save what I could, and then I trimmed back rest of the plant; I hope it does not die.
-I decided to use the delicate leaves and make a simple syrup for this lovely Lemon Verbena Madelines recipe for Andrea‘s GYO event this month.
+I grabbed the kitchen shears and proceeded to save what I could, and then I trimmed back the plant; I hope it does not die.
+I decided to use the delicate leaves and make a simple syrup for this lovely Lemon Verbena Madeleines recipe for Andrea‘s GYO event this month.

-Lenny is heading to Boston and it is his mother’s birthday, I know she loves these sweet little cookies, so I baked up a batch of madelines.
+Lenny is heading to Boston and it is his mother’s birthday, I know she loves these sweet little cookies, so I baked up a batch of madeleines.
 I used David Lebovitz’s recipe, minus the lemon glaze, instead I dipped each little cookie in the simple syrup before delicately wrapping.
 The lemon verbena is lovely with this delicate cookie as it gives it a slightly lemony as well as a bit of a spicy bite, similar to basil, mixed with the sweetness of sugar; it reminds me of a late summer afternoon, light, sunny and very warm.

 I am submitting this to Andrea‘s GYO event.
-It has been awhile since I have had the time to really participate in one of my favorite “food blog events”.
+It has been a while since I have had the time to really participate in one of my favorite “food blog events”.
 Andrea’s has been one of my favorite events as it gives us a chance to showcase what we grown in our gardens, whether it is from an urban dwelling or a large garden out in the country.
 As well it brings all of us together from all over the world – it is really nice to see what people from every corner of the world are enjoying at the same time.